Gloobinours/Tetris/README.md

 # Tetris game

-An online tetris game built using JavaScript and React
+An online tetris game built using JavaScript, HTML and CSS

 ## Team